VishwaiOSDev/music-predictor/README.md

 # Music Predictor

-A simple python program to suggest music based their age and gender.
+A simple python program to suggest music based on age and gender.

 ## Technology
 - Language: **Python 3.9**